Knights of Columbus

 About the Knights

-Thanks to the efforts of Venerable Father Michael J. McGivney, past pastor of St. Thomas Church in Thomaston, CT, the Connecticut state legislature on April 8th,1885 officially chartered the Knights of Columbus.
+Thanks to the efforts of Blessed Michael J. McGivney, past pastor of St. Thomas Church in Thomaston, CT, the Connecticut state legislature on April 8th,1885 officially chartered the Knights of Columbus.
 The Order is still true to its founding principles of charity, unity and fraternity.

-Increasingly, Church leaders realize that part of Venerable Father McGivney’s spiritual genius is that nearly a century before the Second Vatican Council addressed the important role of the laity in the Church, Venerable Father McGivney built a way for laymen to make a substantial and enduring contribution to their parishes, communities and physical and spiritual security of their families.
+Increasingly, Church leaders realize that part of Blessed McGivney’s spiritual genius is that nearly a century before the Second Vatican Council addressed the important role of the laity in the Church, Blessed McGivney built a way for laymen to make a substantial and enduring contribution to their parishes, communities and physical and spiritual security of their families.
 And he saw that by doing so one parish and community at a time, Catholic families could help build a better world.

 He was a man ahead of his time.

-Prayer for the Canonization of Father Michael J. McGivney
+Prayer for the Canonization of Blessed Michael J. McGivney

 Through Christ our Lord.
 Amen